Voldet/Voldet/README.md

 Here are some ideas to get you started: -->

 - 🌱 Greetings!
-I am Ziyuan Ye (叶梓元), a 1st year PhD student in Computer Science at the Hong Kong Polytechnic University (PolyU), advised by Prof. Jibin Wu and Prof. Kay Chen Tan.
+I am Ziyuan Ye, a 1st year PhD student in Computer Science at the Hong Kong Polytechnic University (PolyU), advised by Prof. Jibin Wu and Prof. Kay Chen Tan.
 I obtained my M.Eng. in Biomedical Engineering from the Southern University of Science and Technology (SUSTech) in 2023 advised by Prof. Quanying Liu.
 Before that, I received my B.Eng. in Computer Science and Engineering from SUSTech in 2020, supervised by Prof. Jialin Liu and Prof. Xin Yao.
 - 🔭 I’m currently working on NeuroAI, Brain-inspired Modelling.
 - 📫 How to reach me: http://voldet.github.io
 <!-- - 😄 Pronouns: ...